SoftwareGuy/Ignorance/README.md

 Ignorance also has a dependency on [Mirror](https://github.com/vis2k/Mirror) which is a battle-tested, improved MMO-scale version of UNET that is leaps and bounds better than what Unity could ever do.
 Mirror was built against Unity LTS 2017.4 but as long as you have a recent release of Mirror in your project, the Ignorance transport will happily be available as a TransportLayer option.
 This dependency is required to make use of the TransportLayer class.

-tldr: ENet-CSharp, Mirror, Unity Engine 2017.4 LTS.
-DLLs are included to build against for Mirror and Unity Engine are in the repo.
+tldr: DLLs are included to build against for Mirror and Unity Engine are in the repo.
 ## How to use
 1. Follow instructions above.
 If errors occur, open a Issue ticket.
 2. In your Mirror NetworkManager child class, you would do: